bobshort4bobby4/PP4-Civ1/README.md

   ### Home Page
   The major element of the landing page is a display inviting the user to check availability for the various room types the hotel offers.
   Price and a brief description of the rooms are also displayed.
-  The nav-bar is displayed at the top along with various links to social media.
+  The nav-bar is displayed at the top along with various links.
   The nav-bar is based on a standard bootstrap one and is fully responsive, collasping to  a  hamburger menu at smaller screen sizes.
-  The nav-bar and social links are part of the base template and are displayed on all pages.
+  The nav-bar is part of the base template and is displayed on all pages.
   When a user logs in the 'log out', 'myaccount' and 'logged in as ...' links are displayed.
-  All social links open to a new tab.
   A carousel of featured reviews is placed on the lower part of the screen.

   ![image of home screen](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/home-pp4.png)